Automated Commit Feedback

 Nexus IQ for SCM puts the information needed to quickly remediate vulnerabilities in software solutions at the fingertips of developers by pushing policy evaluation information into the SCM commits and pull requests, where developers work.

-Policy Evaluation Summaries in GitHub
+Policy Evaluation Summaries

 As a GitHub Status, an IQ Policy Evaluation check runs whenever a Pull Request is created or updated.
 Like other status checks, it can be configured to just provide feedback or even block a PR from being merged when it detects vulnerable components or policy violations.
 Each policy evaluation has a link to the full IQ Policy Evaluation via the Details link to the right of the components affected summary counts.